Monthly Archives: August 2012

 According to TMZ, comedian Phyllis Diller, who appeared frequently on CBS' "The Bold and the Beautiful," has passed.

 Soaps In Depth is reporting that CBS' "The Bold and the Beautiful" is about to lose another "core four" member as Susan Flannery (Stephanie Forrester) has informed producers and the shows writing team that she plans to leave the series at the end of her newly signed short-term contract.
 Flannery, like the departing Ronn Moss (soon-to-be ex-Ridge Forrester), has been with the show since it debuted on March 23, 1987 - more than 25 years ago!

-On Saturday, August 18, We Love Soaps Editorial Director Roger Newcomb married Feature Editor Kevin Mulcahy Jr. in front of the famous Times Square TKTS steps in New York City.
+On Saturday, August 18, We Love Soaps Editorial Director Roger Newcomb married Feature Editor in front of the famous Red TKTS Steps in Times Square.
 The wedding was officiated by Colleen Zenk (ex-Barbara Ryan, "As The World Turns").